isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 :ischooklib:`libdhcp_pgsql_cb.so` implements this API for PostgreSQL.
-To manage the configuration information in a MySQL database, both :ischooklib:`libdhcp_mysql_cb.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for the configuration management.
+To manage the configuration information in a MySQL database, both :ischooklib:`libdhcp_mysql_cb.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for configuration management.
-To manage the configuration information in a PostgreSQL database, both :ischooklib:`libdhcp_pgsql_cb.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for the configuration management.
+To manage the configuration information in a PostgreSQL database, both :ischooklib:`libdhcp_pgsql_cb.so` and :ischooklib:`libdhcp_cb_cmds.so` must be loaded by the server used for configuration management.

 More information on how to configure the Configuration Backend hook library for use with a MySQL or PostgreSQL database can be found in the :ref:`dhcp4-cb`